Adult Nursing BSc (Hons)Study level: Undergraduate

 The information on this page is for 2022-23 entry and should be used as guidance for 2023-24 entry.
 Please keep checking back on this course page to see our latest updates.

-Nursing is a profoundly rewarding profession, with excellent career and development prospects.
 Working with adults of all ages, this profession focuses on improving the quality of life for others by being highly observant and building trusting relationships.

 This course equips students with the skills, knowledge and personal development to enable you to meet diverse professional challenges of nursing.
 It aims develop you into an adaptable, reflective and compassionate practitioner through carefully devised teaching and learning methods.